lrc-se/bth-sg-server/README.md

     // path to wordlist file
     "wordlist": String,

-    // high score handling:
-    // - truthy: attempt to save high scores to database after each points change
+    // whether to attempt to save high scores to database after each points change "saveScores": Boolean
-    // - function: callback to invoke after the update completes
-    //   (with true argument on success, false argument on failure) "saveScores": Boolean || Function
 }
 ```